Q: Why do we have reduced operations during the December holidays?

-A: The Vice President, Dean, or Chancellor of a given unit, college or regional campus will determine which business operations and services under her/his jurisdiction will be required to remain open and staffed.
+A: The Vice President, Dean, or Chancellor of a given unit, college or campus will determine which business operations and services under her/his jurisdiction will be required to remain open and staffed.

 Business operations and services that are open may have reduced staffing levels as determined by the Vice President, Dean, or Chancellor, and/or the appropriate department head.